deficollective/defiscan/src/content/protocols/aave.md

 The a.DI also incorporates an emergency mode which allows the Aave Governance V3 guardian to replace current bridge providers if one or more bridges become untrusted.

 ### Oracle

+Aave stores the oracle price feeds in the `AaveOracle` contract.
+The price feeds can be one of 3 kind,

+1. regular un-mitigated Chainlink price feed (for all volatile assets)
+2. a `PriceCapAdapterStable` contract which wraps the regular Chainlink price feed and adds an upper cap to the reported stablecoin price, if the price is above the cap, the cap is returned, otherwise the price is returned
+3. a price cap adapter for LSTs which checks the price ratio of the asset/underlying and compares it to an upper cap computed by the maximum allowed growth rate and the duration since the last check

 The Chainlink oracle system itself is upgradeable potentially resulting in the publishing of unintended or malicious prices.
 The permissions to upgrade are controlled by a multisig account with a 4-of-9 signers threshold.
 This multisig account is listed in the Chainlink docs but signers are not publicly announced.
 The Chainlink multisig thus does not suffice the Security Council requirements specified by either L2Beat or DeFiScan resulting in a High centralization score.